broxtronix/spark-gce/README.md

-Spark GCE
+spark-gce
 =========

-Spark GCE allows you to create a [Spark](http://spark.apache.org/) cluster on Google Compute Engine.
-This script serves a similar function to the spark-ec2 script that comes bundled with Spark, but the Spark cluster environment it creates is different in several key respects:
+This script allows you to create a [Spark](http://spark.apache.org/) cluster on Google Compute Engine.
+It serves a similar function to the spark-ec2 script that comes bundled with Spark, but the Spark cluster environment it creates is different in several key respects:

+ - Instances run on Google Compute Engine rather than Amazon's EC2
  - Instances run Ubuntu 14.04 rather than Amazon Linux (CentOS)
  - The default pyspark environment is [Anaconda 2.1.0](http://continuum.io/) with python 2.7
  - At the moment Hadoop, Shark, and Tachyon are not pre-installed (pull requests welcome)